 Small Business Grants to help with the “New Normal”.

-The new normal.
-For the better part of 2020, the global community was shaken when the novel coronavirus came to light.
-Not only did it impact people all over the world, for most businesses came to a halt.
-Large to small businesses scrambled to figure out how to adapt and have been left to wonder what the future holds.
+In 2020 coronavirus impacted people worldwide and most businesses came to a halt.
+Companies scrambled to figure out how to adapt and have been left to wonder what the future holds.

 The Canadian government quickly took action, creating response plans to support businesses through this unprecedented time.
 In April, the Canadian government announced additional support to small businesses by prolonging the Canadian Emergency Business Account (CEBA) and introducing Canada Emergency Commercial Rent Assistance (CECRA) for small businesses.